Has-Needs/.github/profile/README.md

 ---
 #### Who We Are:
 Has-Needs is building a world-first ledgerless, sovereign platform with trust, transparency, and speed at the core.
-Actual code is being kept under wraps for now, but this online presence is a good sign.
-Trust.

 🛠 We want to hear from you!
 Curious hackers, humanitarian technologists, open source thinkers—join us.